faakolore/ussd/README.md

 $this->addPayload('products', $array, true);
 ```

-Manipulating array payloads is made possible by `HasBundledOptions` trait of `TNM\USSD\Traits` namespace.
+Manipulating array payloads is made possible by `HasBundledOptions` trait of `Faakolore\USSD\Traits` namespace.
 So to use
 arrays in your payload, you need to use `HasBundledOptions` trait in your `Screen`.

 Here are some of the uses of the bundled options trait: to list/map an associative array as USSD options, you can `map`